Dealing With a Deceased’s Tax Debts: Who’s Responsible and How to Handle It

 States may levy inheritance taxes based on the value of the assets inherited and the relationship with the decedent.
 Also, beneficiaries may be required to pay taxes in the state where the decedent lived and the state where the property is located.

-What if the Estate Is Insolvent?
+What if the Estate Cannot Pay Taxes?

 The arrears may go unpaid when there are insufficient funds to pay the decedent’s taxes.
 The IRS cannot transfer the tax to another person, except to a surviving spouse when they filed a joint tax return with the decedent.
 In this case, the IRS may collect the tax balance from the decedent’s spouse.